'Appalling' tracksuit heist at art gallery saddens hip-hop pioneer | CBC News

-The stolen velour tracksuit belongs to a co-founder of Ottawa b-boy crew Canadian Floor Masters

-A pioneering Ottawa b-boy is hunting for his vintage velour tracksuit after it was stolen this month from a hip-hop exhibition at a local art gallery.
+A pioneering Ottawa b-boy is hunting for his vintage velour tracksuit after it was stolen from a hip-hop exhibition at a local art gallery.

 Stephen Leafloor, also known as "Buddha," is one of the founding members of the Canadian Floor Masters.
 The crew helped bring "breaking" — or what's often known as breakdancing — to Ottawa in the early 1980s.
 They opened for James Brown, Ice-T and Grandmaster Flash.